-19. (1.1) The OECD Core Principles of Private Pension Regulation state that the duty of pension providers is to manage the assets in the best interests of their members and beneficiaries.
+The OECD Core Principles of Private Pension Regulation state that the duty of pension providers is to manage the assets in the best interests of their members and beneficiaries.
 Objectives of investment undertaken on behalf of pension fund members have been traditionally defined by governing bodies and asset managers in financial terms: pension funds are typically expected to maximise the risk-adjusted returns/retirement benefits or to preserve the real value of pension assets/retirement benefits.
 They do so by focusing on financial risks.
-ESG factors are often considered to be non-financial31 factors or be part of non-financial performance indicators.32 However, even so, ESG factors may have a direct, and potentially substantial, financial impact on savings and wealth-being of pension fund members, particularly in the longer term.
-Therefore, for the purpose of this document ESG factors will be considered as financial ones.33 Indeed, ESG factors may materially impact the long-term risk and return of investments, a company's valuation and reputational risk, as well as its operational efficiency (governance).
-As a result, a prudent investor should integrate these factors into their investment and risk management process.
-When considering ESG strategies, governing bodies of pension funds should also take into account costs related to implementation of such investment strategies.
+ESG factors are often considered to be non-financial31 factors or be part of non-financial performance indicators.32 However, even so, ESG factors may have a direct, and potentially substantial, financial impact on the savings and well-being of pension fund members, particularly in the longer term.
+Therefore, for the purpose of this document ESG factors will be considered as financial ones.33 Indeed, ESG factors may materially impact the long-term risk and return of